 The GLI Network runs the Political Education Programme, an effort to teach people around the world about labour rights and unions.
 The International Summer Schools bring people of many different languages and nationalities together to participate in lectures and discussions focused on left wing ideas.

-The francophone autumn school, l’Université Syndicale, offers a chance for left wing activists and thinkers in French-speaking countries to mingle and learn from one another.
+The francophone autumn school, l’Université Syndicale, held in both 2017 and 2019 offers a chance for left wing activists and thinkers in French-speaking countries to mingle and learn from one another.
 Discussions and workshops on syndicalism, strikes and boycotts occupy much of its programme.
-It was first held in 2017.

 The new Global Labour University Online Academy website is now online at: https://glu.iversity.org/ The GLU Academy website shows all available GLU Massive Open Online Courses (MOOCs) at one glance, including the new…